 The Spirit of America has evolved into more than just a blood drive.
 It’s an event and a time of reflection – all at Michigan International Speedway in Brooklyn, Michigan.

 MIS has partnered with Michigan Blood, a nonprofit, community service organization founded in 1955, to host the blood drive for the past four years.

-Those who attempt to donate blood will have the opportunity to ride the MIS tram around the track, through the tunnel to the pits and into MIS’ Home of the Brave exhibit.
-The exhibit is a 4,000-square-foot multi-media exhibit featuring “as it happened” videos, Presidential letters, magazines, newspapers, and more.
+Those who attempted to donate got the opportunity to travel by MIS tram around the track, through the tunnel to the pits, and into MIS’s Home of the Brave, a 4,000-square-foot multi-media exhibit featuring “as it happened videos,” Presidential letters, magazines and newspapers and additional tributes.

-Donors will also be treated to lunch in the Champions Club presented by CP Federal Credit Union overlooking the track and will receive a Spirit of America gift bag, and a commemorative pin and t-shirt.
+Donors were also treated to a breakfast or lunch in the Champions Club presented by CP Federal Credit Union overlooking the track.

-At the conclusion of the tour, donors get an up-close view of more than 3,000 American flags proudly displayed at Unity Field to honor the victims of 9/11.
-Each flag represents a victim on the 9/11 attacks, and they are placed in lot 10 at MIS by veterans from local American Legion chapters.
-Anyone may come to Unity Field, but only blood donors with a scheduled appointment will receive the track and museum tours, gift bag, and lunch.
+At the conclusion of the tour, donors took an up-close view of more than 3,000 American flags proudly displayed at Unity Field to honor the victims of 9/11.
+The flags, each representing victims of the 9/11 attacks, were placed in the speedway’s Lot 10 by community volunteers, Columbia Central High National Honor Society students and Michigan International Speedway staff.

 2.4.2020Valentine’s Day is fast approaching, and Michigan International Speedway has created a special sweetheart ticket package.

 1.31.2020Michigan native Erik Jones and Michigan International Speedway have partnered to create a special ticket package for the hometown driver that includes an opportunity to give back to the community.

 11.26.2019Treat the race fan on your holiday list with tickets to Michigan International Speedway this holiday season.